muhammetikbalsahan/muhammetikbalsahan.github.io/README.md

 ---

-## Leadership in Academia and Societal/Administrative Responsibilities
+## Leadership in Academia and Administrative Responsibilities
 - Program coordinator of the Master Brain & Cognition, Department of Education, Psychology and Child Studies, Erasmus University Rotterdam.
 Coordinating and organizing interdisciplinary education at the intersection of neuroscience, psychology, and cognitive science (2023 - present) [Read more...](https://www.eur.nl/en/master/brain-and-cognition/why-this-programme)
 - Member of Erasmus Brain Imaging Center Committee.
 Representative for fMRI users at Erasmus School of Behavior and Social Science (2025 - present) [Read more...](https://www.eur.nl/en/news/fmri-research-erasmus-university))
 - Member of the eye-tracking support group, Ghent University Training and support of new users, setting up of various documentation (tutorials, scripts, etc.,) (2020 - present) [Read more...](https://sites.google.com/view/ugent-pp02-eps/home/expertise)